jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 4. On the Add Builder page, enter this information:
 	* In the **Your IBM DevOps Services password** field, type the password that is associated with your IBM id.
 	* In the **Build script path**, type the folder that contains your code; for example,  `WordCounter`.
-When the project is loaded in the Rational Team Concert client, this folder loading automatically maps to an Eclipse project.
+When the project is loaded in the Rational Team Concert client, this folder automatically maps to an Eclipse project.
 	* In the **Build archive directory** field, type the directory where the build output files are archived as part of the build result.

 5. Select the **Enable unit tests** check box so that you can run the test cases during a build.
 Then, click **Save**.